continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 newport_cudem/newport_hs.tif
 ```

-Spend a minute exploring the surface.
+Use the hillshade first to get oriented.

 Look at: